M4ximumPizza/Hypernova/README.md

 # Welcome to Hypernova (Almost Finished)

-Hypernova is a project by the Mojang team that is for the upcoming 1.20 update to decypher the code into a better format to run it into a faster, more reliable use.
-This project will take several months as perhaps 3-6 month project.
-Working on some final preperations before being imported in Minecraft this weekend.
+Hypernova could be a project by the Mojang team that's for the coming 1.20 update to decypher the code into a higher robust|an improved} format to run it into a faster, more reliable use.
+This project can take many months as maybe 3-6 month project. engaged on some final preperations before being foreign in Minecraft this weekend.

 ## What is the Hypernova Project